4bumuhammad/python-restAPI-postgresql-using-FastAPI-and-virtual-environments/1-fastapi-postgresql/README.md

 notes :

-Jika menemukan error berikut saat menjalankan project lakukan deactivate virtual environment dan akses kembali source venv/bin/activate
+If you encounter the following error while running the project, deactivate the virtual environment and access the venv/bin/activate source again.

     . . .
     ModuleNotFoundError: No module named 'sqlalchemy'